 To edit the settings for an existing MAC-IPv6 pair, left-click the relevant line in the table.
-In the opened window, change the needed parameters and click the APPLY button.
+In the opened window, change the needed parameters and click the SAVE button.

-To remove a MAC-IPv6 pair, select the checkbox located to the left of the relevant line in the table and click the DELETE button ( ).
+To remove a MAC-IPv6 pair, select the checkbox located to the left of the relevant line in the table and click the DELETE button ( $\boxed{10}$ ).
 Then click the APPLY button.
-Also you can remove a pair in the editing window.

 If needed, you can add your own address resource records.
-To do this, click the ADD button ( ) in the Hosts section (available if the Router or WISP Repeater mode was selected in the Initial Configuration Wizard).
+To do this, click the ADD button (+) in the Hosts section (available if in the Dynamic IP Addresses section the Stateful value is selected from the Mode of IPv6 address assignment drop-down list).